bird-dancer/nginx-setup/README.md

 # setup-nginx-certbot
-A script that automaticly sets up a nginx serverblock with ssl
+A script that automaticly sets up a nginx serverblock with ssl on GNU/Linux
-## This script:
+## How it works:
 <ul>
-	<li>creates configuration files in /etc/nginx/sites-available/...</li>
+	<li>The scriptcreates configuration files in /etc/nginx/sites-available/...</li>
-	<li>creates an index.html file in /var/www/*domain*/html</li>
+	<li>The path for the html files will be  /var/www/*domain*/content/html</li>
-	<li>if you want to uses certbot to genrate an ssl certificate and uses it</li>
+	<li>If you want to, certbot generates a new new ssl certificate which the script can include in the nginx conf file</li>
 </ul>

 ## How to use it: